 Source: Author, based on Hering et al. 2018, p.
 170.

-When the optical imaging is calculated, the position x on the detector can be determined with the distance F between the detector and the imaging lens and the distance B between the optical axes of the object path and the detector path (Hering et al. 2018, p.
+When the optical imaging is calculated, the position x on the detector can be determined from the distance F between the detector and the imaging lens and the distance B between the optical axes of the object path and the detector path (Hering et al. 2018, p.
 170):

 x=B∙Fd.